Pull subscriptions to CREODIAS EODATA catalogue

 REMINDER: Include the obligatory headers.

 Response code to that request should be 201 Created.
-Response should contain JSON data like this:
+The response should contain JSON data like this:

 {